streamnative/function-mesh-website/docs/connectors/io-crd-config/source-crd-config.md

 2. Modify your Pod definition in each container, which you want to consume the value of a secret key, to add an environment variable for each secret key that you want to consume.
 3. Modify your image and/or command line so that the program looks for values in the specified environment variables.

-Pulsar clusters supports using TLS or other authentication plugin for authentication.
+Pulsar clusters support using TLS or other authentication plugin for authentication.

 - TLS Secret